thephpleague/url/dev-master/components/query.md

 If you want to add or update the query parameters you need to use the `Query::merge` method.
 This method expects a single argument.
 This argument can be:

-A string or a stringable object
+A string or a stringable object:

 ~~~php
 use League\Url\Query;